 Dietary supplements used in mental health treatment may include:2

 The dietary supplement industry is worth 40 billion dollars, with more than 50,000 products worldwide.
 Research has been done on a few specific supplements, and some have shown promise for mental health.
 They include:1,3,4

 - Omega-3 fatty acids: Found in foods such as fish, nuts, and seeds, these may have health benefits for the brain.
 More research is needed in order to prove how these may or may not help with mental health.

 - Folate: Also called folic acid or vitamin B9, folate is needed for the body to perform different jobs.
 The FDA has approved only 1 form of folate – Deplin (l-methylfolate) – for use in the treatment of depression and schizophrenia.
 Deplin has not been approved as a primary treatment, only as an additional form of treatment.

 However, more needs to be learned about the effects and safety of supplements, as well as their interactions with mental health medicines.
 Also, supplements are not regulated by the US Food and Drug Administration (FDA) the same way other drugs are.
 This means that no outside agency confirms the ingredients or suggested dose.5

 When are these therapies used?

-Complementary and alternative therapies are often used to treat mental health challenges.
-There are many reasons why people choose alternative therapies for their mental health, including:1
+There are many reasons why people choose complementary therapies for their mental health, including:1

 - Easier access since no prescription is needed